backpackcloud/version-tm/README.md

 constraint = Constraints.create(">= 2.0.0");
 System.out.println(constraint.test(b)); // now it's also true :)
 ```

+You can get the bits from the Maven Central using the following:

+- `groupId`: com.backpackcloud
+- `artifactId`: version-tm

 ## Why UTC?

 Why should you Use This Crap™?
 Well...
 I don't know exactly why.
 Maybe you need something really light that can get the